ariysx/MyDex/README.md

 - Toast

 ## Known Issues
-1. Does not run properly on Native Phone?
-(This application runs fine on Pixel 3a API 33 arm64)
-2. If you found one, please report the issue by opening a new issue
+1. If you found one, please report the issue by opening a new issue